By applying metrics to the humans who make your business tick, your leaders may be able to make better decisions.

 Every business would love to be able to look into the future, and increasingly, advanced talent analytics allow employers to do just that.
 So as finance leaders, it falls on your shoulders to allocate an appropriate amount of resources for this new technology — which means digging into the potential ROI of each option.

 To get started, it's important to understand advanced talent analytics.
 This new piece of technology applies existing applications of big data and predictive analytics to your human resources, and is a rapidly growing field of management technology.
-By applying metrics to the humans that make your business tick, your executives will likely be able to make better decisions.
+By applying metrics to the humans who make your business tick, your executives will likely be able to make better decisions.

 What Gets Measured Gets Managed